Alex Allinson: Political career

 From 2008 until 2016, Allinson had been a member of the Ramsey board of commissioners.

 In the 2016 Manx general election, Allinson successfully stood for the House of Keys in Ramsey as an independent candidate, receiving 47% of the vote.
 He served in various positions in the House, including as the chair of the Manx Utilities Authority.
 In 2020, Allinson was appointed to the Council of Ministers as the Minister for Education, Sport and Culture by Chief Minister Howard Quayle.

 Allinson sought re-election to the House of Keys in the 2021 Manx general election, and was re-elected with 25% of the vote.
 Allinson ran for Chief Minister following the election; he was defeated by Alfred Cannan, having received the votes of 8 MHKs compared to Cannan's 14.
 However, Cannan retained Allinson in the Council of Ministers and appointed him Minister for Enterprise.
 In this role, Allinson was in charge of much of the economy of the Isle of Man.

 In May 2022, Allinson was appointed Minister for the Treasury following the resignation of David Ashford.

 Political positions

 Allinson has been described as a progressive reformer.
 In 2019, he led a successful legislative effort to legalize abortion on the Isle of Man.
 A supporter of efforts to counter climate change, Allinson helped create and fund a carbon offset plan for the 2022 Isle of Man TT.
 Allinson is also a proponent for assisted suicide for terminally-ill patients, having introduced two motions into the House of Keys regarding the matter.
+In 2025 he successfully guided a Private Members' Bill through Tynwald which was the first in the British Isles to legalise Assisted Dying for adults with a terminal illness.
 During his campaign for chief minister, Allinson outlined several other policies he would support, including affordable housing, further restriction on zero-hour contracts, and the decriminalisation of cannabis.